ABOUT

 Views from the Gods

-Lucia has recently received a Creative Scotland Open Fund grant, to create her album, OMOW, which uses her skills as a performer and sound engineer to collaborate with talented musicians from across the globe, who specialise in a breadth of different genres.
-You can find out more about it on the OMOW website
+Lucia recently received a Creative Scotland Open Fund grant, to create her album, OMOW, which uses her skills as a performer and sound engineer to collaborate with talented musicians from across the globe, who specialise in a breadth of different genres.
+You can find out more about it on the OMOW website.

-Lucia is a keen educator.
-She teaches cello, viola da gamba and bass guitar privately and at Mountview Academy for Performing Arts, and has previously taught for both Solihull and Haringey Music Services.
-From 2014 to 2018 Lucia worked with the charity Future Talent to devise and deliver a three-year Arts Council funded Performance and Development programme, to support talented young musicians from disadvantaged backgrounds.
+Lucia is a keen educator and has decades of experience teaching the cello, viola da gamba and bass guitar, at organisations such as Mountview Academy for Performing Arts and Douglas Academy.
+She has given guest workshops at Conservatoires, Universities, and music specialist schools across the UK.
+From 2014 to 2018 Lucia worked with the charity Future Talent to devise and deliver a three-year Arts Council funded Performance and Development programme, supporting talented young musicians from disadvantaged backgrounds.
 In this role she directed chamber music ensembles, gave mentoring and teaching sessions and founded the Future Talent Orchestra.
 She has taken Future Talent chamber music ensembles to perform at venues such as Buckingham Palace, Hatfield House Chamber Music Festival, and the Royal Northern College of Music.
-She is currently the Learning & Participation Manager at Dunedin Consort, where she delivers an annual programme of school workshops, choral workshops, performance classes, and other bespoke opportunities.